Is denial of coverage a possibility?

-As cyberbullying increases, so do the concerns of whether injuries resulting from these harassments or threats will be covered under Homeowners or Personal Umbrella policies.
-Typically, parents are not aware of these activities by their children until legal action is taken, which could result in the loss of savings, personal effects, homes, or automobiles.
+As cyberbullying increases, so do the concerns of whether injuries resulting from these harassments or threats will be covered under Homeowner or Personal Umbrella policies.
+Parents are typically not aware of these activities by their children until legal action is taken.
+Defending against such action can result in the loss of savings, personal effects, and even homes.

-Personal injury liability could provide coverage for allegations of slander, libel, or invasion of privacy; however, it is not automatically included in a Homeowners policy.
-Purchasing a separate Umbrella policy, or adding an endorsement to a Homeowners policy could add this coverage.
-Also be aware that there is an exclusion for statements that arise out of oral or written publication under the direction or by an insured with knowledge of its inaccuracy, or knowing that the act would violate the rights of others.
+Personal injury liability could provide coverage for allegations of slander, libel, or invasion of privacy, but it’s not automatically included in a Homeowners policy.
+Purchasing a separate Umbrella policy or adding an endorsement to a Homeowners policy could add this coverage.
+Also be aware that there is an exclusion for statements that arise out of oral or written publication under the direction of or by an insured with knowledge of its inaccuracy or knowing that the act would violate the rights of others.

 In the event that emotional distress, anxiety or mental injury is not classified as bodily injury, insureds are not likely to have protection against legal costs under their personal insurance policies.
 In order to reduce the risk in losing assets, time, expense, and aggravation of legal action arising from cyberbullying, parents should use precautions when their children use electronic devices.